 Step Two: Add wet ingredients and dried cherries to flour mixture.
 Using a fork mix ingredients together until ragged.

-Step Three: Pour mixture out onto a lightly floured work surface and bring together gently (be careful not to overmix).
-Pat and shape into a 1 inch thick circle.
+Step Three: Pour mixture out onto a lightly floured work surface and bring together gently (be careful not to overmix, use a pastry scraper if you have one ).
+Pat and shape into a 1-inch thick circle.
 Using a large sharp knife cut the circle into 8 triangles.

 Step Four: Brush the tops of the scones with whipping cream and sprinkle the tops with sugar.